 With that in mind, many people experience more than one type of mental health disorder, often in different degrees.
 When someone has more than one mental health problem, it's known as "comorbidity," and by far the two most comorbid diagnoses are anxiety and depression.

 Types of Anxiety/Depression

 For many, anxiety and depression have a type of chicken and egg issue.
 Some people suffer from depression and develop anxiety.
 Others suffer from anxiety and develop depression.
 Others experience both at the same time.
-Many people also have temporary comorbidity – for example, experiencing a temporary bout of depression after a severe panic attack, or experiencing anxiety when they suffer from events that cause further depression – while others suffer through both of these issues for a long period of time.
+Many people also have temporary comorbidity – for example, experiencing a temporary bout of depression after a severe panic attack, or experiencing anxiety when they suffer from events that cause further depression – while others suffer through both of these issues for a long period.

-The link is so strong, that some anti-depressants are used to treat those that don't have depression, and are instead living with anxiety disorders, and anxiety coping tips are often recommended for those with depression – even when the person doesn't suffer from anxiety.
+The link is so strong that some anti-depressants are used to treat those that don't have depression and are instead living with anxiety disorders, and anxiety coping tips are often recommended for those with depression – even when the person doesn't suffer from anxiety.
 Other research has also indicated that the same neurotransmitters may also play a role in causing both anxiety and depression.

 While research has varied, the following table shows the comorbidity of depression with other disorders:

 |Co-occurence of different disorders|